 Talking heads are probably one of the most traditional forms of corporate video harking back to the 80s.
-But talking heads are so much more than that now it’s more of just a catch-all phrase to cover things like case studies, testimonials, and actually peer-to-peer reviews.
+But they’re so much more than that now!
+It’s more of a catch-all phrase to cover things like case studies, testimonials, and peer-to-peer reviews.
 People talking to people is about building trust, putting a face to a brand and having an ambassador to represent you.
-Whether that be a client, a customer, a member of staff, or your CEO talking heads are still an extremely relevant and valuable part of the marketing strategy.
+Whether that be a client, a customer, a member of staff, or your CEO!
+Talking heads are still an extremely relevant and valuable part of the marketing strategy.

 It seems there’s always a new marketing buzzword flying about but it becomes a buzzword because it’s useful.
 ‘Corporate storytelling’ is about explaining the history, the heritage, or the origins of your business, brand, or product.
 By creating a story rather than a lecture you communicate your brand culture allowing your audience to identify with your value proposition.
-People prefer to buy into a culture rather than a product and in this way talking heads can offer a personable introduction to your companies history.
+People prefer to buy into a culture rather than a product and in this way talking heads can offer a personable introduction to your company’s history.

-We have tonnes of great examples of talking head videos from testimonial videos to case study films, thought leadership films, and of course company flagship films.
-Much like the people in them every film is completely different so get in touch and let’s have a chat about the sort of thing that you would like to do.
+We have tonnes of great examples of talking head videos from testimonial videos to case study films, thought leadership films, and of course, company flagship films.
+Much like the people in them, every film is completely different so get in touch and let’s have a chat about the sort of thing that you would like to do.